 Kevin smiled.
 “Yes, and I’m really excited about coming down here and living with Leshawn and his folks.
 You’re the first of his friends I’ve met.
 You have any classes with Leshawn?”

 “Uh-huh.
 We have English, Geometry, and Photography together.
 How about you?
 Do you know what you’ll be taking here?”

 “My mom had my transcripts sent here and we went over the class schedules so I should be all set.
 I’ll be in your English and Geometry classes.
 I was also taking Journalism, AP French 3, World History, Chorus, and Gym.
 I was on our freshman football team last fall.
 I hope I can make your JV team next fall.”

 Jason grinned.
 “Wow, a jock, ‘eh?”

 “No way!
-I love playing football, but I’m so not part of the jock society.
+I love playing football, but I’m so not part of jock society.
 What classes are you taking besides English, Geometry, and Photography?”

 “World History and Geography are one class.
 How about Web Design and Photography, one class or two classes?”

 “Two classes.
 I took Web Development in middle school.
-In Web Design we learned how to develop more complex websites using tools like CSS3, HTML5, and Flash, and in Photography we’re leaning how to take and edit images, you know, Photoshop ‘em, and then to integrate images into websites.”
+In Web Design we learned how to develop more complex websites using tools like CSS3, HTML5, and Bootstrap, and in Photography we’re leaning how to take and edit images, you know, Photoshop ‘em, and then to integrate images into websites.”

 “Sounds like an interesting class.
 We didn’t have anything like that in my high school.”